damiyu/cse15l-lab-reports/lab-report-3-week-8.md

 ## Questions

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
+1) Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

+Testing

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
+2) Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
+3) Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.